DanielAvishid/fanventures/README.md

 ## About

 I worked as a full-stack developer at FanVentures, where this project was 100% my responsibility.
 As the solo developer, I created the entire application using Node.js, Express.js, and React.js to receive letters of intent and automate email responses to user questions.
 Additionally, I handled the deployment and hosting of the application with a VPS provider.
+The project has been implemented with pixel-perfect precision, fully aligning with the design team's vision.

 ## Features